Haptic-Apps/Slide-iOS/README.md

 ## Licensing

-Slide is licensed under the [Apache 2 License.](license.txt)
+Slide is licensed under the [Apache 2 License.](LICENSE)

-In addition to the terms set by the Apache 2 Public License, I ask that if you use any code from this repository that you send me a message to let me know.
+In addition to the terms set by the Apache 2 License, I ask that if you use any code from this repository that you send me a message to let me know.